Panchu11/AgentYap/README.md

 > **Empowering Authentic Crypto Conversations with AI**

 YapMate is a revolutionary Chrome extension that transforms how users engage on crypto Twitter by providing AI-powered reply generation specifically optimized for cryptocurrency communities.
-Built with cutting-edge AI technology and deep understanding of crypto culture.
+Built with cutting-edge AI technology and deep understanding of crypto culture..

 ## 🌟 Features